First-year, first-time college students may need

 results will be used to determine which math course suits you best

-algebra.
-The time limits for the two exams are respectively 25
+intermediate algebra.
+The time limits for the Level 1 and

 Based on your placement score, you will be placed in MAT 003,